Policy recommendations for securing SharePoint sites and files

 These recommendations are based on three different tiers of security and protection for SharePoint files that can be applied based on the granularity of your needs: baseline, sensitive, and highly regulated.
 You can learn more about these security tiers, and the recommended client operating systems, referenced by these recommendations in the overview.

 In addition to implementing this guidance, be sure to configure SharePoint sites with the right amount of protection, including setting appropriate permissions for sensitive and highly-regulated content.
-For more information on creating sites for baseline, sensitive, and highly-regulated protection, see Secure SharePoint Online sites and files.

 Updating common policies to include SharePoint and OneDrive for Business